 Ezekiel 44.
 The East Gate is to remain shut (this is important prophecy), only the Prince may sit inside the gate.
 Only clean people are are admitted to the temple, and there are many laws concerning priests.

 Ezekiel 45.
-The dimensions of the holy district are defined, the properties of the city and as for the prince, execute justice, live in peace and live under the laws governing the prince, including keeping the feasts.
+The dimensions of the holy district are defined, the properties of the city and as for the prince, he will execute justice, live in peace and live under the laws governing the prince, including keeping the feasts.

 Ezekiel 42.
 The Prophet outlined the chambers for the priests and the dimensions of the temple.